How we moved to Italy

 Drivers License

 One price you pay to live in Italy is that the US has not adopted a reciprocal policy with Italy to convert our US drivers license to an Italian one.
 This means you can drive on your US license with an International permit for only ONE year after residency.
 Many people think the international permit will be legal.
 This is not true.
 This permit is merely a translation of your US State license.
 Not a legal drivers license.
 Warning: If you drive illegally on your non-EU license your insurance is voided in case of accident.
 If stopped, you will be fined, your US license confiscated, and your car can be impounded.
-This test is probably the biggest hurtle that North America/Australian expats will face.
+This test is probably the biggest hurtle that expats will face.
 I’ve seen people say they are more proud of the Italian Patente than their masters degrees!
 It’s true.
 It is hard.
 But everyone I know has passed.
 Even those not fluent.
 It just takes enrollment in an autoscuola, a few months of real intensive study (a couple hours a day) and memorization.

 There are exceptions to this rule.
 This page is not so much aimed at the people with these sorts of Visas but it should be mentioned.
 Many people come here with the US Military, or with DoD jobs which fall under the Status of Forces Act (SOFA).
 They operate as though they are still on US soil and are issued licenses through the US Bases.
 Missioni Speciale (Foreign nationals who need to travel to Italy for reasons related to their political, governmental or public interest functions can obtain a mission visa (“visto per missione”) https://www.mazzeschi.it/very-special-persons-visas/), or embassy employees, diplomatic visas, UN, Visas sponsored by religious groups (missionaries), etc. I am told, but I don’t know for sure, that these people are also exempt from switching to the Italian License.

 If you have an EU license already you can convert it to an Italian one.
 The one caveat, you cannot have traded your license from the US for the EU license.
 In other words, if you lived in Germany, which has reciprocity with the US, and you traded your US license in for the German one, Italy will not convert it again.
 There will be a code on the license indicating this.
+The reason?
+Because you didn’t sit the EU exam in Germany.

 But for normal people…after the first year here you must take the Italian test in Italian.
 You can arrange ahead of time to take the test in French or German because Italy abuts countries that speak these languages.
 It is never in English, sad to say.
 Much has been written about this, but in a nutshell, you can study online to take the written test.
 It is VERY technical with trick questions.
 You’ll need to enroll in an Autoscuola, driving school.
 They provide books and lectures on the material (in Italian).
-Friends say it’s better to study on your own, if you’re not fluent in Italian.
-There is a bi-lingual course book.
+Friends say it’s better to study on your own.
+If you’re not fluent in Italian, there is a bi-lingual course book.
 After you’ve studied the manual, there is an App which allows you to take practice tests online.
 They are exactly what you’ll see when you go for the real test.
-The real test is 30 true/false questions drawn from a pool of around 7,000 possible questions.
+The real test is 30 true/false questions randomly drawn from a pool of around 7,000 possible questions.
 You can miss three to pass, or 10%.
 People who are not fluent can pass this test if they memorize the material.
 It is technical language and even Italians have to memorize it.

 It is possible to take the written test on your own, but it is easier if you let the school do the bureaucratic paperwork for you.
 At any rate, you cannot take the practical driving test without enrolling in a driving school.
 The costs can run up to nearly 1500€ for the full course.
 Once you have passed the written test you must take 6 hours of behind the wheel training.
 Then your instructor takes you to take the test in the Autoscuola car.
 Usually manual transmission.
 If you get the test in an automatic, your license will limit you to driving an automatic.